A Venetian Coronation, 1595

 And, also on the upside, there were parties galore in Venice, and no celebration was bigger than the celebration for the Doge’s coronation.

 In 1595, there was a new Doge — Marino Grimani — and on the morning of April 27, there was a Coronation Mass in his honor at San Marco.

 It was quite the event.
 Giovanni Gabrieli, an organist at San Marco, composed a festival piece that featured trumpets, sackbutts, a dulcian, violin, viola, drums and two organs.
 To that he added sixteen singers.
 And then he did something novel — he positioned the singers and players in as many as eight locations in San Marco.

 The effect was like — okay, bad example, but you get the idea — hearing Pink Floyd’s "Dark Side of the Moon" played at midnight at a planetarium’s light show.
 Or a musical tennis match, with people turning their heads to follow the music.
 Memorable, even in Venice.

 Turn up the volume.
 Lower the lights.
-Hear the pealing of the bells, the rich organ chords, and then the sudden flare of brass.
-Twenty seconds have elapsed, and already our century has disappeared.
-A few minutes later, the singers come in, and from there, the music is one extended swoon.
+Hear the pealing of the bells, the rich organ chords, the flare of brass.
+In seconds our century has disappeared.
+And that is heaven.